 Click on 'OK' and then on 'Apply'.
 The group policy is now configured.

 If you have applied this to the local group policy, you can test it right away.
 Otherwise, perform a group policy update from a command prompt (gpupdate /force).

 ChromeOS (User Settings) - Google Console

-For ChromeOS Devices you will need to enable the below user policy using Google Admin:
+For ChromeOS Devices it is necessary that you enable the below user policy using Google Admin:

-Restart Chrome, navigate to chrome://policy and click the 'Reload policies' button.
+Restart Chrome, navigate to chrome://policy and click on the 'Reload policies' button.

 If the policy has worked, you should see the following setting in the list, displaying one of the domains you configured previously:

 Finally, confirm that the live screens are visible in the cloud console.

 To check that the Student or Staff device can contact the STUN Servers, you can run this URL on the device - https://webrtc.github.io/samples/src/content/peerconnection/trickle-ice/